Catalog variant data and product groupings

 This is for:

 DeveloperDepending on your use case, you may either want to group certain products together or use variants.
-This article explains the difference between the two and the expected outcome if you structure your catalog via these mechanisms.
+This article explains the difference between the two and the expected outcome if you structure your catalog data via these mechanisms.

 For more information on products and variants, see catalog object types.